-For more than 6 years since I started my blog, I’ve been strategically implementing my own blog business plan with great results.
+For the more than 10 years since I started my blog, I’ve been strategically implementing my own blog business plans with great results.
+This guide pulls from that exact plan—and you can download my (free) template to follow along as you grow your blog too.

-Though despite the numbers, it hasn’t always been easy—like in any business, there are ups and downs with a blog business, too.
+Though despite the numbers, it hasn’t always been easy—like all entrepreneurs will tell you as any small business owner, there are ups and downs with business blogging, too.

 A blog business plan is what helps you navigate the storm and can keep you on track, working toward your most impactful goals despite short-term fluctuations.
-And at the end of the day, I’m living proof that you can turn your passions into a profitable business through blogging.
+And at the end of the day, I’m living proof that you can turn your passions into a profitable small business as an entrepreneur through blogging.

-In order to turn your blog into a viable business in the first place thought, you need to create a strategic blog business plan.
+In order to turn your blog into a viable business in the first place though, you need to create a strategic blog business plan.

 What Makes a Blog a Business?

-Any blog can easily turn into a business with the right level of strategy, care and time investment.
+Any blog can easily make you a small business owner with the right level of strategy, care and time investment.
 The basic foundation of a blog business, is that you’ve:

 - Developed a repeatable process for publishing content